bonaventureogeto/Introduction-to-Git-GitHub---Public-Course-Repo/course/week2/day8.md

 git checkout -b feature-add-name
 ```

-Edit the file `students.md` and add your name:
+Edit the file `students.md` and add your name (one list item).
+Keep the formatting consistent, e.g.:

 ```
 - John Doe